cvshankar1/MATLAB-Project/README.md

 - Trajectory method and timing (R5)
 - Controller type, gains, and per-joint RMS/max tracking error (R6)

-You can copy these printed values straight into the reflection sheet, and the six generated figures can be exported (`File > Export` or `saveas(gcf, 'figure_name.png')`) for your submission package.

 ## Tuning the controller